scverse/scanpy/README.md

 datasets of more than one million cells.

 Discuss usage on the scverse [Discourse][].
 Read the [documentation][].
-If you'd like to contribute by opening an issue or creating a pull request, please take a look at our [contributing guide][].
+If you'd like to contribute by opening an issue or creating a pull request, please take a look at our [contribution guide][].

 [anndata]: https://anndata.readthedocs.io
 [discourse]: https://discourse.scverse.org/